 The WQMP shall be based on water quality monitoring data from 2007-2015 and a report of existing management practices obtained from farm evaluation plans or surveys completed by Discharger Group members as described in section 2.a.iii.
-The WQMP shall be updated every two years, if needed based on results of revised farm evaluation plans or surveys completed by Discharger Group members.
+The WQMP shall be updated based on results of revised farm evaluation plans or surveys completed by Discharger Group members.
 The required elements of a WQMP are presented in Section 2 of these Monitoring and Reporting Requirements.